Jerry Kutzler

 Jerry Scott Kutzler (born March 25, 1965) is an American former baseball pitcher.
 A right-handed starting pitcher, Kutzler appeared in seven games for Major League Baseball's (MLB) Chicago White Sox in the 1990 season.
 He earned his first MLB victory by defeating the Toronto Blue Jays 5–4 in the first game of his major league career on April 28, 1990.
 Overall, he posted a 2–1 won–loss record and a 6.03 earned run average.
 Kutzler pitched for nine seasons in the United States professional system and one in the Mexican League with Guerreros de Oaxaca.
-He now teaches physical education at Lance Middle School in Kenosha, Wisconsin.
+He taught physical education at Lance Middle School in Kenosha, Wisconsin.